estnltk/estnltk/tutorials/storage/README.md

 * [main tutorial] [storing_text_objects_in_postgres](storing_text_objects_in_postgres.ipynb) demonstrates how to store and query text objects in the Postgres database.

+* [indexing_postgres_storage.ipynb](indexing_postgres_storage.ipynb) shows how to create indexes that enable efficient querying in the Postgres database.

 * [extracting_and_storing_addresses](extracting_and_storing_addresses.ipynb) demonstrates how to extract addresses from text using `AddressGrammarTagger` and store results in the database.

 * [sampling_texts_and_layers_in_postgres.ipynb](sampling_texts_and_layers_in_postgres.ipynb) demonstrates how to shuffle a text collection and how to draw samples from a text collection stored in the database.